 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Our master's degree program will help you interact effectively with executive management and strengthen your ability to succeed in middle and senior management positions.
-It will also prepare you to take professional certifications exams, such as CPA, CMA and CFE.
+It will also prepare you to take professional certifications exams such as CPA, CMA and CFE in the state of New Hampshire (other states may have additional requirements).

 Students in the MS in Accounting degree program and those taking accounting courses at our centers will learn from experienced faculty members who have spent years putting accounting principles into practice and sharing their extensive knowledge with students.
 Students can also take advantage of wide network of alumni for valuable internship opportunities and connections in the accounting industry.